4d/docs/docs/REST/ClassFunctions.md

 }
 ```

+### Creating an entity with a related entity

-- Example 3: In this example, we create a new Students entity with the Schools entity having primary key 2.
+In this example, we create a new Students entity with the Schools entity having primary key 2.

 You run this request:

 **POST:**`http://127.0.0.1:8044/rest/Students/applyData`

 Body of the request:
 ```
 [{